Café Juliet

 Café Juliet is a Muslim-owned local café in Staten Island, New York that opened in late 2023.
 As the café became more popular, the business lacked a dedicated website to showcase its brand, menu, and atmosphere online.

-To support their growing customer base, I designed and coded a responsive website from scratch highlighting Café Juliet's identity while providing customers with an accessible way to explore the menu and learn more about the business.
+To improve their online presence, I designed and coded a responsive website from scratch highlighting Café Juliet's identity while providing customers with a more accessible way to explore the menu and learn more about the business.

 Role